TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/bash/index.md

 {% endraw %}

-Hello World in Bash was written by:
+[Hello World](https://sampleprograms.io/projects/hello-world) in [Bash](https://sampleprograms.io/languages/bash) was written by:

 - Jeremy Grifski
 - Abdus

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of May 09 2018 12:47:13.
 The solution was first committed on May 09 2018 11:20:08.
 As a result, documentation below may be outdated.